Lifestyle in Rome

 Another popular area is Piazza degli Aurunci, which is situated in the San Lorenzo university district.
 Frequented by a younger, more alternative crowd, the steps of the piazza are occupied by all types of people gathering to enjoy time with friends and enjoy an affordable night out.
 Occasionally, there are music and other cultural events that happen around here.

 For a more dynamic experience, expats should head to Testaccio, which is widely recognised as the city’s clubbing district but also offers some of the best authentic Italian cuisine in the city.
 As night falls, the district starts attracting dressed-up revellers wanting to dance the night away.
 Expats who prefer their music to be less electronic will also enjoy some of the area’s live music venues.

 Eating out in Rome

-Expats will be spoilt for choice when it comes to excellent eating out options in Rome as countless authentic Italian eateries line its streets, each with its own unique charm and flavour.
-While restaurants serving classic Italian mainstays like pasta and pizza are plentiful, with a little exploration, expats will find a number of hidden gems serving all sorts of exotic cuisine like Thai dishes, Spanish street food or Middle Eastern fare.
+Expats will be spoilt for choice when it comes to excellent dining options in Rome.
+Countless authentic Italian eateries line the streets, each with its unique charm and flavour.
+While restaurants serving classic Italian mainstays like pasta and pizza are plentiful, with a little exploration, expats will find many hidden gems serving all sorts of exotic cuisine like Thai dishes, Spanish streetfood or Middle Eastern fare.

 There are also plenty of opportunities to pick up artisanal paninis packed with fresh and delicious ingredients at one of the many cafés dotted around the city.
 Lastly, don't forget to sample Italian gelato at one of Rome's many gelaterias.